 the "Secret" Website for members only.
 At the writing we have roughly 300

 discounts and benefits, many of them dining discounts.
 If you're not a member, click the

 "page curl," top right, for info.

 - This page represents the personal opinions of its

 writers.
 Some other perfectly good restaurants may not be listed simply

 because we don't prefer them.
 We also do not normally bad-mouth restaurants;

-those that we don't like we usually don't mention at all.
+those that we don't like we don't mention.

 Intro to the Culinary Side of SXM: